Business Law Frequently Asked Questions

 Why do I need to incorporate my business or form a limited liability company?

 Incorporating your business or forming a limited liability company allows you to protect yourself from individual liability.
 Meaning, if someone sues your company they should not be able to sue you personally.
 Also, if that person receives a judgment in their lawsuit for a large amount of money, your personal belongings will not be subject to that judgment.
 It is important to think about protecting you and your family and everything you have worked for in the event that someone does sue your company.
 Incorporating your business or forming a limited liability company allows for that protection.
 There are also several tax advantages to incorporation depending on what type of entity you create.
+Speaking with a business lawyer in Arlington, TX from Brandy Austin Law Firm may be beneficial for you and your business.
+Don’t hesitate to call!

 What are anti-trust laws?